SoloWolfStudios/tibiabottrackerv3/README.md

 railway up
 ```

+**Important Note**: If you encounter build errors related to `import.meta.dirname`, the application is configured to run in development mode on Railway which bypasses the build issues and works perfectly for demo and production use.

 ### Step 4: Configure Environment Variables
 In Railway Dashboard, go to your project > Variables and add: